meditationstuff/protocol_1/index.md

 </center>

-"*Everything will be okay in the end.
+<span id="front-quotes"></span>"*Everything will be okay in the end.
 If it's not okay, it's not the end.*" ---John Lennon

 "*The only true voyage of discovery, the only fountain of Eternal Youth, would be not to visit strange lands but to possess other eyes, to behold the universe through the eyes of another, of a hundred others, to behold the hundred universes that each of them beholds, that each of them is\[.]*" ---Marcel Proust

 "*When you knock on poop's door, do not be surprised when poop answers.*"\* ---unknown

+"Meditate for X,000+ hours (>10,000) like water effortlessly and spontaneously flowing downhill." ---author

-\*A tiny bit of discussion: https://twitter.com/meditationstuff/status/1737165737708405206
+\*A tiny bit of discussion, maybe: https://twitter.com/meditationstuff/status/1737165737708405206

 # <a id="temporary-note-20231023" href="#temporary-note-20231023">temporary note 20231023:</a>